 Anglican Dioceses and Parishes

-The beliefs of Anglicans can be considered quite diverse.
-The official standard is the Book of Common Prayer but some parts of that book are more clearly doctrinal than others.
-The Catechism of the Episcopal Church USA summarizes the faith in question-and-answer format.
+The beliefs of Anglicans can be quite diverse.
+The official standard is some version or derivative of the Book of Common Prayer but some parts of that book are more clearly doctrinal than others.
+The Catechism found in most editions of the Book of Common Prayer summarizes the faith in question-and-answer format.